eth-cscs/DLA-Future/misc/synchronization.md

 When a matrix view is created each successive call of `operator()` and `read()` on the parent matrix will return futures which depend on the tasks scheduled with the futures obtained by the matrix view.
-It can be noted that it is possible to transfer the scheduling on only a part of the tiles.
+It is possible to transfer the scheduling of all or just a subset of the tiles.
 Currently it can be specified with the `uplo` parameter if:
 - all the tiles or
 - only the tiles which contain an element of the diagonal or the upper (lower) triangular